-As a child growing up in the 1950s we made 8mm movies.
-My younger sister Marilyn was featured on "All About Baby", a television program in Chicago in which I appeared peripherally.
+As a child growing up in the 1950s my family made 8mm movies.
+My younger sister, Marilyn, was featured on "All About Baby", a television program in Chicago in which I appeared peripherally.
 My father filmed the monitor during the live broadcast: our own private kinescope.
 In 1968, while studying theatre and art, I directed an anti-Vietnam war one act play, "A Little Higher Around the Ears, Boys", by Phillip E. Wychodski for WETA public TV TOPIC series in Washington, DC.
 I sat on David Brinkley's stool during the Q&A, but I have no videotape of the broadcast.
 I didn't think to ask about it.
 There wasn't any.

-In 1973 I worked as a standin on "The Exorcist" at the Warner Brothers lot on 58th.
-Street with Billy Friedkin.
+In 1973 I worked as a stand-in on "The Exorcist" at the Warner Brothers lot on 58th.
+Street, with director, Billy Friedkin.
 This was theatre in an airplane hanger.
-I went to Kodak in Rochester for a week to do an animated PSA of William Burroughs and Paul Bley with ex-Disney animator, Ernie Crisp.
-The film was sent to Kodak's custom lab for development.
-When it came back the entire film it was streaked with blue shock.
+I went to Kodak in Rochester, NY in 1974 for a week to do an animated PSA (public service announcement) of William S. Burroughs and Paul Bley (to promote a performance at the Eisner and Lubin Auditorium at NYU).
+My drawings were shot on film with the help of ex-Disney animator, Ernie Crisp and then sent to Kodak's custom lab for development.
+When the film came back it was streaked with "blue shock."
 Light had mistakenly been allowed to enter the canister and had ruined the film.
 It was then that I vowed never to let a master out of my hands.

 I took the bus from the city, got off in downtown Binghamton and walked to the Center.
 It was in a large brick loft building full of monitors in various stages of deconstruction, racks of hand built synthesizers and electronic test equipment.
 There were no labels or manuals.
 David Jones, the resident electro-physicist - as I liked to call him - was available though, to give you a quick talk through.

-Years of working with theatre and film seemed less relevant here than the time I had spent painting.
-Video cameras were rarified creatures for many of us - who only had access to them occassionally.
+Years of working in theatre and film seemed less relevant here than the time I had spent painting.
+Video cameras were rarified creatures for many of us who only had access to them ocassionally.
 Deep immersion with this much tech, alone for a week twenty four hours a day, was an undreamed of luxury.

 In those days ETC's mandate was : "to facilitate the direct, immediate relationship of the artist to the art-making tools, the electronic image processing systems, in a manner analogous to the ways in which a painter is engaged with the medium of paint".
 It was about the process of seeing, or as painter Pierre Bonnard put it, "playing with the optic nerve."

-Working alone for 18 hours straight day after day permitted insights that would not have occured in a more social environment.
+Working alone for 18 hours straight day after day permitted insights that would not have occurred in a more social environment.
 The feedback images resembled mandalas.
-Any sixties person would recognize this instantly.
+Any 1960s person would recognize this instantly.
 The question was, "why?".
-Which came first: the Budhist mandala or the electronic mandala?
-Was Itzhak Bentov's theory of the universe as a torus with all energy moving in a helix the basic paradigm, and video feedback and Budhist mediation mandalas just manifestations of it?
+Which came first: the Buddhist mandala or the electronic mandala?
+Was Itzhak Bentov's theory of the universe as a torus with all energy moving in a helix the basic paradigm, and video feedback and Buddhist mediation mandalas just manifestations of it?

-Sometime during the 70s the USSR published a photograph of "the background radiation of the universe", made from a satellite.
+Sometime during the 1970s the USSR published a photograph of "the background radiation of the universe" taken from a satellite.
 There were two levels of gray in the image and they claimed that there was a temperature differential of 3 degrees between the two gray levels.
 The image was of a yin yang symbol.